robj411/p2_drivers/README.md

 OECD/IHME/World Bank and Viscusi & Masterman, to map from USA’s VSL to the VSL of our country, as discussed in Robinson et al. (2021).
-We implement the methods using approximations to the presentations therein, which we summarise in see Table <a href="#tab:ruleselimination">4.2</a>.
-We apply the convention in <span class="nocase">Robinson et al.</span>
-(2019) of setting a lower bound for a country’s VSL of twenty times its GDPPC.
+We implement the methods using approximations to the presentations therein, which we summarise in Table <a href="#tab:vslrules">1.1</a>.
+We apply the convention in Robinson et al. (2019) of setting a lower bound for a country’s VSL of twenty times its GDPPC.

 Parameter $r_p$ is a conversion rate from GDPPC based on market exchange rates (MER) to GDPPC based on purchasing power parity (PPP).
 We specify